Montana-Media-Arts/webDesignFall2024/_docs/topic-12/03-navigation/page-04.md

 ## Fixed (Never Moves)
-Setting an element to **fixed position** (`position: fixed;`) is similar to using absolute positioning in that the position is in relation to the browser, instead of any parent elements.
-Unlike absolute position though, fixed position is in relation to the _viewable_ portion of the browser.
-This means, that even when you scroll, an element set to fixed will remain viewable in the browser window.
+Setting an element to **fixed position** (`position: fixed;`) is similar to using absolute positioning in that the position is in relation to the browser instead of any parent elements.
+Unlike absolute position, though, fixed position is related to the _viewable_ portion of the browser.
+This means that even when you scroll, an element set to fixed will remain viewable in the browser window.

 <div class="codepen-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="qBNYWae" data-default-tab="result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Dropdown Menu with Fixed Header" class="codepen"></p>